What is the cutaneous lipid barrier?

 7. Allantoin

 Allantoin is a soothing ingredient that promotes skin regeneration, reducing irritation and redness.
-It also helps improve the skin's barrier function, keeping it soft and hydrated.
+It also helps improve the skin's barrier function, keeping it soft and moisturized.

-Glycerin is an effective humectant that attracts water into the skin, helping to maintain optimal hydration levels.
+Glycerine is an effective humectant that draws water into the skin, helping to maintain optimal hydration levels.
 It also helps strengthen the skin barrier by reducing transepidermal water loss.

-- Product Example : Moisturizers, body lotions, and mild cleansers containing glycerin.
+• Product example: Moisturizers, body lotions and gentle cleansers containing glycerine.

 9. Soothing plant extracts

-Plant extracts like aloe vera , chamomile , and green tea have anti-inflammatory and soothing properties that can calm irritation and support the skin's barrier function.
-These ingredients are especially beneficial for sensitive or reactive skin.
+Plant extracts such asaloe vera, chamomile and green tea have anti-inflammatory and soothing properties that can calm irritation and support the skin's barrier function.
+These ingredients are particularly beneficial for sensitive or reactive skin.

-- Product example : Soothing serums, moisturizers and masks containing plant extracts.
+• Product example: Soothing serums, moisturizing creams and masks containing plant extracts.

-Colloidal oatmeal is known for its moisturizing, soothing and anti-inflammatory properties.
-It helps protect the skin barrier against irritation and external aggressions, while restoring the skin's moisture balance.
+Colloidal oatmeal is renowned for its moisturizing, soothing and anti-inflammatory properties.
+It helps protect the skin barrier against irritation and external aggression, while restoring the skin's moisture balance.

 Conclusion

-The skin's lipid barrier is essential for protecting the skin from external aggressions, maintaining its hydration, and preserving its balance.
-To maintain healthy skin, it is important to adopt a gentle skincare routine adapted to your skin type, using gentle cleansers, appropriate moisturizers, and avoiding irritants that can weaken this protective barrier.
-By taking care of the lipid barrier, we help maintain soft, supple skin that is resistant to daily aggressions.
+The skin's lipid barrier is essential for protecting the skin against external aggressors, maintaining its hydration and preserving its balance.
+To maintain healthy skin, it's important to adopt a gentle skincare routine adapted to your skin type, using gentle cleansers and appropriate moisturizers, and avoiding irritants that can weaken this protective barrier.
+Taking care of the lipid barrier helps keep skin soft, supple and resistant to everyday aggressions.